-Early last year, a confirmed paranoid schizophrenic was sentenced to life in prison for the deaths of Chad Littlefield and American Sniper Chris Kyle.
+Nearly five years ago, a paranoid schizophrenic killed Chad Littlefield and American Sniper Chris Kyle.
 They were at a shooting range in Texas.
-Lawyers for the shooter—Eddie Ray Roth, 27, a former Marine—pled insanity.
+Lawyers for the shooter—Eddie Ray Roth, 27, a former Marine—pled insanity, and he ended up being sentenced to life in prison.
 The only thing to learn from this today is how many Veterans and Active Duty servicemen and servicewomen can use our help right now.

 So instead of moralizing about war or guns or how we treated our Veterans in the past, let’s all pick one of the following groups and send them $1 today.
 Get on their mailing lists.
 Share among friends.
 Like them on Facebook.
 Show some support.